 According to the NHPCO, roughly 1.4 million Medicare beneficiaries received hospice services in 2015, the most recent year with complete research.
 Of that group, roughly 95 percent were age 65 or older and 65 percent were 85 or older.

-Hospice started in the early 1970s as a service mostly intended for cancer patients, but today cancer patients make up only 36.6 percent of hospice admissions, according to NHPCO figures.
-Dementia — including Alzheimer’s patients — and heart disease patients make up the next biggest groups, at just fewer than 15 percent each.
-Lung disease patients are next at 9.3 percent; stroke or coma patients represent 6.4 percent.
+Hospice started in the early 1970s as a service mostly intended for cancer patients, but today cancer patients make up only 27.7 percent of hospice admissions, according to NHPCO figures.
+Dementia — including Alzheimer’s patients — and heart disease patients make up the next biggest groups, at roughly 16.5 percent and 19.3 percent, respectively.
+Lung disease patients are next at 10.9 percent; stroke or coma patients represent 8.8 percent.
 Other hospice patients are affected by kidney or liver disease, HIV/AIDS, and other motor neuron—related illnesses.1

 Where hospice care happens and what it entails